 Ahh, the great travel cancellation insurance debate.
 Have you ever had it with yourself?
 You want to be safe, but you can’t imagine why you’d ever have to cancel your trip?

 While we aren’t huge advocates for changing longstanding plans because of work – everyone needs a vacation, after all – it does happen sometimes.
 Say, for example, your boss lets you know about an incredible project that just came through the door, that is, unavoidably, a now-or-never opportunity.
 When you have CFAR insurance, you don’t have to lose too much sleep over the decision.
-You can cancel the trip for now, and reschedule it for a time when it makes more sense for you to go, and you can enjoy it guilt-free.
+You can cancel the trip for now, and reschedule it for when it makes more sense for you to go, and you can enjoy it guilt-free.

 Want to get some more information about travel insurance?
 Click through here.